Tag Archive: humpback whale

 With that preamble and context – I give you this story for Christmas:

-In the fall of this year, while aboard with Orcella Expeditions and talking about my whale research with the Marine Education and Research Society (MERS), I explained how and why we nickname humpback whales.
+In the fall of 2011, while aboard with Orcella Expeditions and talking about my whale research with the Marine Education and Research Society (MERS), I explained how and why we nickname Humpback Whales.

 In short, we nickname the whales for a feature on their flukes since the scientific alphanumeric names (e.g. BCZ0297) are much more difficult to remember.
-[See the past blog item "What's in a Name" for a more detailed explanation including photos of nicknamed humpbacks.]
+[See my past blog item “What’s in a Name” for a more detailed explanation including photos of nicknamed Humpbacks.]

 Where we can, we like to have local school children nickname the whales for reasons I am sure you understand.

 BCY0729.
-Note the marking in the shape of an upside down "A" on the left fluke.
+Note the marking in the shape of an “A” on the left fluke.
 Photo: Hildering.

 As an exception to having children name the whales, I decided we could nickname this whale “Argonaut” in honour of Jason. [if unclear about the association between "Jason" and "Argonauts", please click here].